Sixth form

-In the education systems of Barbados, England, Jamaica, Northern Ireland, Trinidad and Tobago, Wales, and some other Commonwealth countries, sixth form represents the final two years of secondary education, ages 16 to 18.
-Pupils typically prepare for A-level or equivalent examinations like the International Baccalaureate or Cambridge Pre-U. In England, Northern Ireland, and Wales, the term Key Stage 5 has the same meaning.
-It only refers to academic education and not to vocational education.
+In the education systems of England, Wales, Northern Ireland, and certain Commonwealth countries, sixth form represents the final two years of secondary education, ages 16 to 18.
+Pupils typically prepare for A-level or equivalent examinations like the International Baccalaureate or, until 2023, Cambridge Pre-U. Key Stage 5 covers a similar stage of education, though it refers only to academic education and not to vocational education.